ADHD Children Often Hear These Words…

 “You failed the test because you made a lot of careless mistakes.”

 ADHD behaviors can affect a child’s relationship with their peers too.
-Inattention can present when you are learning something new about someone and it can hurt a friend’s feelings you don’t remember their name or an important detail about them.
+Inattention can present when you are learning something new about someone and it can hurt a friend’s feelings if you don’t remember their name or an important detail about them.
 Impulse control can hinder a child’s ability to be a team player—no one wants to play ball with someone who plays too aggressively or doesn’t take turns.

 As such, ADHD’rs hear a lot from the people around them about how they need to change.